Oral sex: Forms

-Oral sex is sexual activity involving the stimulation of the genitalia of a person by another person using the mouth or throat, and may take various forms.
-During facesitting the receiver sits on the giver's face and pushes into it with his or her genitals.
+Oral sex is sexual stimulation of another person's genitals by using the mouth, and may take various forms.
+During facesitting, the receiver sits on the giver's face and pushes into it with their genitals.
 Oral sex can also be performed by both partners at the same time in the so-called "sixty-nine" position.
-Spitting and/or swallowing of the ejaculatory fluids or giving a pearl necklace may cause different sexual stimulations.
-Autofellatio is a possible but rare variant; autocunnilingus may also be possible for women with extremely flexible spines.
-Irrumation is a forced form of fellatio where the fellated one actively forces his penis into the fellator's mouth.
+Irrumatio is a forced form of fellatio where one actively forces their penis into the partner's mouth.
+In regards to masturbation, there is autofellatio, a possible but rare variant, and autocunnilingus, which may be possible for women with extremely flexible spines.

 An act of group sex restricted to one woman giving oral sex to several men is referred to as a gangsuck, blowbang or lineup, all derivatives of the slang term gang bang for group sex.
 Bukkake and gokkun may also involve oral sex.

 Preserving virginity

-Oral sex may be practised to preserve virginity, especially among heterosexual pairings; this is sometimes termed technical virginity (which may include anal sex, mutual masturbation and other non-penetrative sex acts, but excludes penile-vaginal sex).
+Oral sex may be practised to preserve virginity, especially among heterosexual pairings; this is sometimes termed technical virginity (which may include anal sex, manual sex, and other non-penetrative sex acts, but excludes penile-vaginal sex).
 The concept of "technical virginity" or sexual abstinence through oral sex is popular among teenagers.

-Gay males who regard oral sex as a way of maintaining their virginities view penile-anal penetration as resulting in virginity loss, while other gay males may define oral sex as their main form of sexual activity.
+Gay men who regard oral sex as a way of maintaining their virginities view penile-anal penetration as resulting in virginity loss, while other gay males may define oral sex as their main form of sexual activity.
 By contrast, lesbian pairings commonly view oral sex or fingering as resulting in virginity loss, though definitions of virginity loss vary among lesbians as well.